 Although standards vary, they all require some degree of contribution and responsibility for the work.
 As an example, the editorial policy of the journal PNAS states: 'Authorship should be limited to those who have contributed substantially to the work.'

 Some examples of guidelines in science, mathematical and technological disciplines:

-- The guidelines of the American Physics Society (APS, 2002) states that authorship should be limited to those who have made a significant contribution to the concept, design, execution or interpretation of a research study.
-Individuals who have contributed to the study in other ways should be acknowledged, but not identified as authors.
+- The ethical guidelines of the American Physics Society (APS, 2019) states that authorship should be limited to, and should not exclude, those who have made a significant contribution to the concept, design, execution, or interpretation of the research study.
+Authors should be able to identify their specific contribution to the work.

 CO-AUTHORSHIP IN PHYSICS – BEHIND THE SCENES OF CERN